jphillips409/Alpha-Beta-Pulse-Shape-Discrimination-for-Nuclear-Medicine/README.md

 * UG = 'R' : Event uses the regular Ultima Gold.
 Any filename that does not contain UG' ' uses the regular Ultima Gold.
 * UG = 'AB' : Event uses the AB Ultima Gold.
 * UG = 'F' : Event uses the F Ultima Gold.
 This is really a mixture of the F and AB variants as F alone is not for aqueous samples.

+Failure to change the value of 'UG' will result in incorrect PSD cuts and fitting regions.

+There are also minor differences between events.
+Some events have different long and short gates, trigger holdoff times, energy gain, or other settings.
+I will provide the necessary information for each file.